rfo909/CFT/README.md

 +-----------------------------------------------------
 ```

+### Calling functions

-To run the "jc" function from the command line, just type "jc" and press Enter.
+To run the "jc" function from the command line, when the current script is Test, just type "jc" and press Enter.

 If you load another script, and wants to run "jc" inside the "Test" script, type the following, and press Enter

 ```
-Test:js
+Test:jc
 ```

 ### Script file = namespace